 It would be remiss of us not to include our own platform.
-TORO Cloud is a low-code API centric platform that includes solutions for creating applications, application integration, data management, API management, microservices, and workflow automation.
+Toro Cloud is a low-code API centric platform that includes solutions for creating applications, application integration, data management, API management, microservices, and workflow automation.

 Having delved with the challenges and opportunities for low-code and no-code, it begs the question: Which should customers choose?
 Which is the better option?

-The answer lies in the requirements, resources, and skill set of the organization.
+The answer lies in the requirements, resources, and skill set of the organisation.
 In today’s IT landscape, where digital transformation and applications need to be implemented and developed faster, both low-code and no-code can provide advantages.

-Low-code offers a robust solution and greater flexibility, which means developers can build powerful and responsive apps with room for more customization through minimal coding.
+Low-code offers a robust solution and greater flexibility, which means developers can build powerful and responsive apps with room for more customisation through minimal coding.
 No-code, on the other hand, works best with citizen developers who need to automate their processes and create simple applications without complex requirements.

-Development is headed towards a more democratized future, as vendors work on combining low-code and no-code to achieve the best application development platform.
+Development is headed towards a more democratised future, as vendors work on combining low-code and no-code to achieve the best application development platform.
 This provides programmers more room to innovate solutions and citizen developers to incorporate their new ideas.

 Creating applications in a matter of days is now possible and more accessible through low-code and no-code development.
 Vendors will surely continue to work in driving innovations to address the increasing demands for new technologies and applications.